 -Naomi Less, Co-creator, Addressing Evaded Issues in Jewish Education and Founder, Jewish Chicks Rock

-Since 2008, Keshet has offered 12 Leadership Summits (formerly called Training Institutes) and currently there are more than 250 graduates of Keshet Training Institutes who are training and supporting their peers and colleagues in working for LGBT inclusion and equality in Jewish communities around the country.
+Since 2008, Keshet has offered over 20 Leadership Summits (formerly called Training Institutes) and currently there are more than 500 graduates of Keshet training intensives who are leading their peers, colleagues, and communities in working for LGBTQ inclusion and equality in Jewish communities around the country.